February 3, 2026 / by Margarita Núñez Estimated read time: 7 minutes

 - Experience in a specific industry

-The purpose is to collect data about different companies invited to the RFI and compare them to figure out which is the best fit for you.
+The purpose is to collect data on companies invited to the RFI and compare them to identify the best fit for you.

 - Top management might want less human involvement in processes